Integrity and

 If you compete

-routines or devote your efforts to realizing other people's plans.
+to routines or devote your efforts to realizing other people's plans.

 You might think